timescale/docs/getting-started/create-cagg/create-cagg-basics.md

 ## Real-time continuous aggregates
 By default, all continuous aggregates are created as *real-time* aggregates.
-This means that TimescaleDB always appends (or `UNION`) recent data that has not yet been materialized through a refresh policy to the output of the continuous aggregate.
+This means that TimescaleDB will append (or `UNION`) recent data that has not yet been materialized through a refresh policy to the output of the continuous aggregate.
 In this diagram, that corresponds to the last three points of raw data, which belong to an incomplete bucket.